glycoinfo/GlycoCoO/README.md

 * UniCarbKB: any derivatives must link back to UniCarbKB (data provenance) and cite <a href="https://www.ncbi.nlm.nih.gov/pubmed/24234447">Campbell MP et al., UniCarbKB: building a knowledge platform for glycoproteomics,Nucleic Acids Res.
 2014 Jan;42(Database issue):D215-21.</a>.
 This includes use of the UniCarbKB stylesheet described in the header.

 ## Funding
-* UniCarbKB recongises funding support from NeCTAR (ARDC) and NIG Glycosciences Common Fund project GlyGen
+* UniCarbKB recongises funding support from NeCTAR (ARDC) and NIH Glycosciences Common Fund project GlyGen